 As a choreographer, I am often drawn to the physical contact between dancers, but for Ocho, I set myself the task of holding back on that physical contact and allowing the individual dancers to explore their physical personality among the group, leading up to an eventual connection.

 Ocho reminded me of a futuristic, perhaps dystopian, West Side Story, but interpreted by super-talented dancers rather than musical actors.

-In fact a unifying climax, from an individual to a collective focus, is how both Full Moon and Ocho conclude.
+In fact a unifying climax, from an individual to a collective focus, is how both Full Moon and Ocho concluded.
 I found this to be a profound statement and was amazed that dance could conjure such intellectual reflection.

-It’s the thing about contemporary dance that amazes me most— a capacity to provoke deep thought through wordless movement.
+It’s the thing about contemporary dance that amazed me most— a capacity to provoke deep thought through wordless movement.
 Like Full Moon it challenges what you think you know about dance, and the thought and determinations it provokes are entirely your own, and that’s the best part.